-If you’ve ever had a viral infection in your life, even 30 years ago, you might still be tired from it!
-PVFS is a real disorder, and from its name you can see the hallmark feature is FATIGUE.
+If you’ve ever had a viral infection in your life, even 30 years ago, you might still be tired of it!
+PVFS is a real disorder, and from its name, you can see the hallmark feature is FATIGUE.
 In fact, the ICD-10 code for this is G93.3 allowing doctors to specify “PVFS” as a diagnosis for people, that is… when it’s even recognized.

 My reasoning for Lyme testing is that you may have just one or two symptoms such as fatigue (or mild depression), and you don’t connect those to a tick bite you had 10 years ago.
 But whether or not you know you have had Lyme, or mono, or the flu, or any other virus… PVFS is a very real illness and intractable fatigue is its hallmark feature!

 How about chickenpox?
-Or flea bites… Bartonella (from a cat scratch), West Nile (from a mosquito), HIV or any other virus… you could have the residual post virus fatigue!
+Or flea bites… Bartonella (from a cat scratch), West Nile (from a mosquito), HIV or any other virus… you could have residual post-virus fatigue!
 If you’re super weak and tired with no other explanation, and all big things have been ruled out, you probably do!

 It feels different to each person.
 Fatigue is subjective.
 In many cases, it will affect breathing.
 We take breathing for granted because it is so involuntary, but a viral infection has the ability to change that pattern permanently, and at times cause you to feel breathless, or short of breath.
 For some people, undergoing chemotherapy or having a panic attack brings on the same problem.

-Some patients with exhaustion experience disturbed breathing, manifested as a mild hyperventilation – not the type that requires medical intervention- and it is also sometimes called overbreathing or dyspnea.
+Some patients with exhaustion experience disturbed breathing, manifested as mild hyperventilation – not the type that requires medical intervention- and it is also sometimes called over-breathing or dyspnea.

 Whatever you want to call it, it goes hand in hand with PVFS, which by the way usually gets diagnosed as something else like CFS or “Chronic Fatigue Syndrome a.k.a.
 CFIDS (Chronic Fatigue Immune Dysfunction) or ME (Myalgic Encephalomyelitis).

-Some of you have felt this type of mild hyperventilation, or overbreathing.
+Some of you have felt this type of mild hyperventilation or over-breathing.
 For example, you get up to do something, like get the mail from the mailbox or go upstairs.
 By the time you get back to your seat, you’re low on energy, maybe you have to sit down, and you start breathing very hard.
-You don’t feel well, but you’re not technically tired, you’re still mentally sharp and could lift a weight if you had to.
-Yet you feel so weak and the breathing is hard!
+You don’t feel well, but you’re not technically tired, you’re still mentally sharp and could lift weights if you had to.
+Yet you feel so weak and breathing is hard!
 I call it breathless fatigue!

-Let’s talk about breathing for a moment.
 As you know, when you inhale, you take in oxygen, and when you exhale, you breathe out carbon dioxide.
-When you exert yourself, for example while going to get the mail or going upstairs… or maybe jogging… you take in more breaths per minute than normal.
+When you exert yourself, for example, while going to get the mail or going upstairs… or maybe jogging… you take in more breaths per minute than normal.
 When you breathe a little bit faster, this quick exchange naturally alters your blood gasses causing CO2 levels to suddenly drop in your bloodstream.